-- Zero interest rate policy (ZIRP) has usually been viewed as temporary and as part of a policy reaction to a very large macroeconomic shock. - But ZIRP has been in place for seven years, far beyond ordinary business cycle time. - Arguably, this is an interest rate peg-a constant value of the policy rate independent of changes in macroeconomic conditions.
+- Zero interest rate policy (ZIRP) has usually been viewed as temporary and as part of a policy reaction to a very large macroeconomic shock. - But ZIRP or near-ZIRP has been in place for seven years, far beyond the duration consistent with ordinary business cycle fluctuations. - Arguably, this is an interest rate peg-a constant value of the policy rate independent of changes in macroeconomic conditions.